 Broadcasting directly from an event or special location is a growing online trend.
 Now, live streaming is also transforming the digital travel industry.

-Vacationers don’t have to sit down and write forum posts or reviews of their trips, the hotels, and events they attended.
+Vacationers don’t have to sit down and write forum posts or reviews of their trips, the hotels, and the events they attended.
 They also don’t have to upload photos anymore.

 Instead, they can show everything they want to their friends, family, and strangers through a live stream.
 They also can boast about their visit to a particularly exquisite restaurant, hotel, or experience.
 This especially appeals to China’s young and emerging middle class.